The Project Overview

 East End Crossing

-The Indiana Department of Transportation (INDOT), in conjunction with the Indiana Finance Authority (IFA), is responsible for overseeing the financing, design and construction of the East End Crossing.
+The Indiana Department of Transportation (INDOT), in conjunction with the Indiana Finance Authority (IFA), was responsible for overseeing the financing, design and construction of the East End Crossing.
 WVB East End Partners has been awarded the job of constructing the project along with completing the design and financing.
 Highlights of the East End Crossing include:

 - Building a new East End bridge eight miles upstream from downtown Louisville